Urology and Nephrology Research Center, Shahid Beheshti University of Medical Sciences

 Purpose: We aimed to compare the safety and efficacy between laparoscopic transperitoneal ureterolithotomy (LTU) and laparoscopic retroperitoneal ureterolithotomy (LRU) in the treatment of large (>10mm) and proximal ureteral stones.

-Materials and Methods: Electronic databases, including PubMed, EMBASE, Cochrane Library, Web of Science, and Scopus searched through December 2019.
-Comparative studies were comparing two approaches included.
+Materials and Methods: Electronic databases, including PubMed, EMBASE, Cochrane Library, Web of Science, and Scopus were searched through December 2019.
+Comparative studies comparing the two approaches were included.
 The primary outcome was a single-procedure success rate; the secondary outcomes included operative time, hospital duration, and complications (according to the Clavien-Dindo Grade).
-Newcastle–Ottawa scale (NOS) and the modified Jadad scale was used to evaluate the quality of the included studies.
+Newcastle–Ottawa scale (NOS) and the modified Jadad scale were used to evaluate the quality of the included studies.
 The Egger's test estimated publication bias.
 The meta-analysis was performed by Review Manager 5.3 and STATA 15.0.

 Conclusion: In the treatment of large and proximal ureteral calculi, LTU has a significantly higher single-procedure success rate and a higher rate of postoperative paralytic ileus than LRU.
 However, the complication was well-tolerated.
 The small sample size and limited, including studies, were the main limitations.